-Key Messages
+Key messages

 - 1. Social protection is a recognized policy action that effectively contributes to prevent and reduce poverty and inequality, maintain the social contract, boost shared prosperity and support resilient societies, which is vital in the face of economic, compounded crises and climate challenges. - 2.
 Underinvestment in social protection threatens progress towards meeting multiple SDGs and the promise of the realization of the right to social protection. - 3.
-Financing of social protection must adopt a rights-based approach, guided by international standards and principles.

-- 4. The state plays a primary role in ensuring social protection through domestic resource mobilization and spending, complemented by international financial as well as private sector engagement. - 5.
-Closing financing gaps requires coordinated international financial support for social protection, debt relief and restructuring, tax reform to increase revenues and coordinated international policy advice, in particular for low-income countries.
+Financing of social protection must adopt a rights-based approach, guided by international standards and principles. - 4.
+The state plays a primary role in ensuring social protection through domestic resource mobilization and spending, complemented by international financial support. - 5.
+Closing financing gaps requires coordinated international financial support for social protection, debt relief and restructuring, tax reform to increase revenues and coordinated international policy advice.

-Problem Statement
+Problem statement